 Hong Kong’s best vegetarian and vegan restaurants

 Sourcing unprocessed, organic and sustainable produce to create innovative and healthy meals bursting with flavour, Grassroots Pantry combines great food with a relaxed environment.
 A modern, sleek design is made more inviting by a wall of leafy green plants, reminding us to be thankful for the bounty of nature.
 With a key that includes BF for Buddhist-friendly and R for raw dishes, they try to cater to everyone and the menu is almost entirely vegan.
-The ‘fried chicken’ is a must-try – you won’t believe that it’s actually made from a hedgehog mushroom.
+The fried ‘chicken’ is a must-try – you won’t believe that it’s actually made from hedgehog mushroom.
 The perfect diet-conscious brunch and dinner spot.
-108 Hollywood Road, Sheung Wan, 2873 3353.

 Greenwoods Raw Café does exactly what it says on the tin.
-None of the food is heated above 41 degrees which, they claim, helps to preserve beneficial enzymes.
-They use local, organic produce as much as possible, and the menu is entirely vegan-friendly.
-It’s a tough ask to produce tasty food without actually cooking it but they pull it off with innovative dishes like raw lasagne, and courgette noodles.
+None of the food here is heated above 41 degrees which, it claims, helps to preserve beneficial enzymes.
+It uses local, organic produce as much as possible, and the menu is entirely vegan-friendly.
+It’s a tough ask to produce tasty food without actually cooking it but Greenwoods pulls it off with innovative dishes like raw lasagne and courgette noodles.
 The café is open for lunch during the week and lunch and dinner on Saturdays.
-13/F, 2 Carnarvon Road, Tsim Sha Tsui, 6575 6052.

-Wan Chai’s Happy Veggies serves up simple but well put together vegetarian fare in the manner of a local canteen.
-Popular dishes include the mapo tofu ($60) – stir-fried with peppers and mushrooms in a chilli sauce – and the assorted vegetable hotpot ($82) – braised rice vermicelli and mushrooms with spicy fermented bean paste.
-They are virtuous veggies: the business is a not-for-profit social enterprise, which actively recruits staff from the deaf community who are extremely helpful and friendly.
-1/F, Bayfield Building, 99 Hennessy Road, Wan Chai, 2529 3338.
+Wan Chai’s Happy Veggies serves up simple, well put together vegetarian fare in the manner of a local canteen.
+Popular dishes include its mapo tofu ($60) stir-fried with peppers and mushrooms in a chilli sauce, and the assorted vegetable hotpot ($82) with braised rice vermicelli and mushrooms in spicy fermented bean paste.
+The owners are virtuous veggies: the business is a not-for-profit social enterprise, which actively recruits staff from the deaf community who are extremely helpful and friendly.

-Only someone very brave opens a vegetarian Japanese restaurant in Hong Kong.
+Only a brave person would open a vegetarian Japanese restaurant in Hong Kong.
 The guys at Isoya have and it’s a winner, with clean, calm surroundings and friendly service.
 You won’t miss the fish one bit thanks to the cucumber seaweed rolls and tamago (Japanese omelette).
-They make the bean curd in house as well.
-You’ll pay around $350 for a set dinner, excluding drinks and service.
-9/F, 83 Wan Chai Road, Wan Chai, 5500 8812.
+The chefs make the bean curd in-house as well.
+You can pay around $300 for a seasonal tasting set dinner or simply stick with your favourite veggie sushi and tempura.

-A very dependable veggie indian, Khana Khazana makes no apologies for leaving meat off the menu.
-While the food isn’t groundbreaking, it certainly is authentic and cooked with care.
-When available, try the tandoori cauliflower – the oft-maligned brassica spiced and roasted to perfection.
-Meal for two without wine and service costs around $250 while the the lunchtime buffet is a very reasonable $99.
-1/F, Dannies House, 20 Luard Road, Wan Chai, 2520 5308.
+A very dependable veggie Indian, Khana Khazana makes no apologies for leaving meat off the menu.
+While the food isn’t groundbreaking – think lots of spinach and cottage cheese curries and vegetable samosas – it certainly is authentic and cooked with care.
+When available, try the tandoori cauliflower – the oft-maligned brassica is spiced and roasted to perfection.

 ‘Lock’ means happiness, enjoyment and fortune and we think Lock Cha fulfils the first two of these promises.
 Situated in the beautiful green retreat that is Hong Kong Park, the spot provides a calming atmosphere all Hongkongers can appreciate.
-With its fantastic vegetarian dim sum, like the vegetable pot stickers ($28) and an extensive range of teas to choose from, Lock Cha is the perfect place to grab a vegan-friendly bite and relax.
-The KS Lo Gallery, Hong Kong Park, Admiralty, 2801 7177.
+With its fantastic vegetarian dim sum, like veggie dumplings and fried beancurd cake, as well as an extensive range of teas to choose from – Oolong, green tea, white tea, you name it – Lock Cha is the perfect place to grab a vegan-friendly bite and relax.